 The research encompasses the findings of two reports from Accenture and I WISH.

 Powering Economic Growth: Attracting More Young Women into Science and Technology 3.0 sheds further light on the barriers to encouraging girls to study STEM subjects and to sustaining that path through secondary education and into third-level and beyond.
 It builds upon the research carried out for the 2013 and 2015 reports.
 In the Republic of Ireland, the sample size was approximately 600 people, including students, teachers and parents.
 This research was undertaken in January 2017.

 The I Wish survey, Choices, Chances, Changes 2017, is one of the largest surveys ever of Irish secondary school girls around Ireland on their attitudes to STEM; what influences them and what is important to them as they consider their leaving certificate subject choices and future career paths.
-2,397 girls across 15 cities and counties responded to the 2017 I Wish survey, which also survey teachers within the schools and students surveyed.
+2,397 girls across 15 cities and counties responded to 2017 I Wish survey, which also surveys teachers within the schools and students surveyed.
 To download a copy of the survey, visit www.iwish.ie